UpstreamAB/UpstreamPowerPack/KaseyaVSA/Powershell/README.txt

 Placeholder for Powershell scripts specifically designed to be executed with Kaseya VSA.
-Upload all of the Powershell scripts in this foler to your Kaseya VSA under "VSASharedFiles\UpstreamPowerPack\Powershell".
+Upload all of the Powershell scripts in this folder to Kaseya VSA, Agent Procedures, Managed Files, "VSASharedFiles\UpstreamPowerPack\Powershell".